Lowest Mortgage Rate in Canada. Starting from 2.99%

 In response to tariffs, would interest rate cuts happen sooner, or later?

-Now with a full trade war in effect (a pause is just that), the odds have flipped to seeing more continued cuts in early 2025 (vs. a rate pause) as worries also flip from inflation's advance to worsening economic conditions in light of Trump's repeat Oval Office turn.
+Now with a full trade war in effect, the odds have flipped to seeing more continued cuts in the first half of 2025 (vs. a rate pause) as worries also flip from inflation's advance to an oncoming recession thanks to Trump's repeat Oval Office turn.

-There are plenty of inflationary pressures going around that could complicate the BoC's decisions in the next few months (like a lowering Canadian dollar, a widening rate divergence with the U.S. Fed, and other inter-mixing inflation price pressures).
+And there are plenty of other inflationary pressures going around that will complicate the BoC's decisions in the next few months, like a lowering Canadian dollar and a wide rate divergence with the U.S. Fed.

-Further rate hikes are (hopefully) unlikely for the next while, with Canada’s economy still reeling from the last rate-hike go-round.
+Further rate hikes, though, are (hopefully) unlikely for the next while, with Canada’s economy still reeling from the last rate-hike go-round and now dealing with the trade-war hit.

 How did the BoC handle rates the last time Trump introduced tariffs?

 During his first presidency, in 2018, Trump imposed hefty 25% and 10% tariffs on Canadian and Mexican steel and aluminum.
-He eventually lifted them in 2019 after retaliatory action and a renegotiated trade agreement between the U.S., Canada, and Mexico (USMCA).
+He eventually lifted them in 2019 after retaliatory action and a renegotiated trade agreement between Canada, U.S., and Mexico (CUSMA) — calling it the BEST EVER trade agreement.

 However, inflation did rise into the 3.0% range in 2018, largely spurred by a healthier economy.